 Connie Robinson focuses her practice on domestic and international antitrust matters, including counseling, agency representations, corporate internal investigations, government investigations and litigation.
 She is recognized internationally as an antitrust expert and named as one of the "world's leading women in antitrust" (2009), and listed in the top 100 women practicing antitrust worldwide (2004) by Global Competition Review.
-She was named to the prestigious International Who's Who of Competition Lawyers & Economists from 2006 to 2012 and is listed by Best Lawyers in America® in 2019 and the nine years immediately preceding for Antitrust Law and Antitrust Litigation, and in the 2011 Washington Post's Super Lawyers.
+She was named to the prestigious International Who's Who of Competition Lawyers & Economists from 2006 to 2012 and is listed by Best Lawyers in America® in 2021 and the 11 years immediately preceding for Antitrust Law and Antitrust Litigation, and in the 2011 Washington Post's Super Lawyers.
 In 2017 and the five years immediately preceding, Ms. Robinson was recognized as a Washington D.C.
 "Super Lawyer" in the area of Antitrust Litigation and a "Top 50 Women Super Lawyer" in 2015 and the three years immediately preceding and in 2013, she was recognized as a "Top 100 Washington, D.C.
 Super Lawyer" by Super Lawyers magazine.
 She is recognized by Legal 500 US, U.S. News and Best Lawyers "Best Law Firms" for 2010 and in The International Who's Who of Business Lawyers.
 Ms. Robinson has been selected as a 2012 Top Rated Lawyer in Commercial Litigation by Martindale-Hubbell in the Litigation Special Report issue of The American Lawyer and Corporate Counsel magazines.
 She is AV® rated by Martindale-Hubbell.*